aeonSolutions/AeonLabs-homeAutomation-78x39mm-solar-cell/README.md

 <a href="https://s.click.aliexpress.com/e/_DlwnoeN" target="_blank"><img src="https://github.com/aeonSolutions/AeonLabs-homeAutomation-78x39mm-solar-cell/blob/main/media/78x39mm_solar_tile.jpg" height="350" /></a>
 </p>

+## Status
+This 78x39mm Solar Cell support PCB design project is completed.
+Have a look at the final PCB design.

+**Zero breaks when assembling it with the fragile solar cell**

 ## PCB

 There are 10 different PCB types for this same solar cell assembly.
 Each type enables power harvesting on independent two copper track power lines.
 An unlimited number of solar cell tiles can be connected in series.
 Common setups are: